lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Evidence in a CSR (together with certification paths) the structure shown in {{fig-info-model}} is used.

-On a high-level, the structure can be explained as follows:
+On a high-level, the structure is composed as follows:
 A PKCS#10 attribute or a CRMF extension contains one or more EvidenceBundle structures.
 Each EvidenceBundle contains one or more EvidenceStatement structures as well as one or more